MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

 On a separate PC:

-1. On the [Surface Tools for IT page](https://www.microsoft.com/download/details.aspx?id=46703), select **Download**.
+1. On the <a href="https://www.microsoft.com/download/details.aspx?id=46703" target="_blank"> Surface Tools for IT page</a>, select **Download**.
 1. Select and download the Surface UEFI Configurator MSI file and install it on a separate PC.
 The Surface UEFI Configurator tool can't be run on a Surface Hub 2S while the Windows 10 Team edition is installed.

-1. Download the [Surface Hub 2 Drivers and Firmware Windows Installer MSI file](https://www.microsoft.com/download/details.aspx?id=101974).
+1. Download the <a href="https://www.microsoft.com/download/details.aspx?id=101974" target="_blank">Surface Hub 2 Drivers and Firmware Windows Installer MSI file</a>.
 You'll use this file when you install the new operating system.

 ### Prepare the SEMM certificate